 Pressing Forward: Key to my system

-A lot of the hard work that led to our early successes, has come through the contribution of our pressing forward, Artem Besedin.
+A lot of the hard work that led to our early successes, was because of the contribution of our pressing forward, Artem Besedin.
 My favourite player on this team by far.
-As the in-game description says, the pressing forward is becoming much more important in the modern game.
-More teams are trying to emulate the counterpressing or gegenpressing systems that brought success to teams like Dortmund, Liverpool, Athletico Madrid, RB Leipzig and Leicester.
-Throughout the season he has been the definition of a pressing forward.
-That is a hard-working striker who will win the ball back in dangerous areas and quickly spearhead counterattacks – similarly to how Roberto Firmino works under Jurgen Klopp, Vardy at Leicester, Timo Werner in RB Leipzig or even Diego Costa at Atletico Madrid.
-Like these more celebrated players he works very hard not only to score goals himself but also to win tackles and interceptions in the midfield and assist his teammates on goals.
+As the role’s description says, the pressing forward has become very important in the modern game.
+More teams are trying to emulate the counterpressing systems that brought success to teams like Dortmund, Liverpool, Athletico Madrid, RB Leipzig and Leicester.
+Throughout the season Artem has been the ideal pressing forward.
+Similarly to how Roberto Firmino works under Jurgen Klopp, Vardy at Leicester, Timo Werner in RB Leipzig or even Diego Costa at Atletico Madrid, he is hard-working striker who wins the ball back in dangerous areas, spearheading counterattacks Like these more celebrated players he works very hard not only to score goals himself but also to win tackles and interceptions in the midfield and assist his teammates on goals.

 I mean just to give you an idea how complete a player he is, I will break the fifth wall and fast forward into the future, to show you what he looks like in April.
 If you look closer at his stats, you can see 25 goals overall, 9 assists and 85% tackles completion rate.
 So what does he do to actually achieve these statistics?